 The Sedgwick County Election Office begins in-person early voting 15 days before the election and continues until 12 Noon the Monday before Election Day.
 Additional satellite sites are open Thursday – Saturday the week before Election Day for local elections, or Tuesday – Saturday for large county-wide elections.
 Check the Election Office's website for locations and times.

 You will have to vote in the precinct of your permanent residence.
 You can either apply for an advance voting (mail-in) ballot from your home county's election office, or go to the polling location in your home precinct to vote in-person.
 If you want to be able to vote in Wichita, you will have to change your residence on your ID to your school address and then re-register to vote with that address.

 You can find your polling place at the Secretary of State's VoterView site.
 At this time, if voting in-person on election day, you have to vote at your assigned polling location.
 If voting early in-person, you can go to the Sedgwick County Election Office or one of the assigned early voting satellite locations during their designated times.
-(These times will be available closer to the election online or by calling the Election Office at 316-660-7100.
 Polling places are open for voting on Election Day from 6 a.m. to 7 p.m.
 Both machine voting and paper ballot voting options are available.